ss-natalie/XToys-OSSMV2.1-Firmware/README.md

 ## Setting Up
 1. Clone Repo localy.
 2. Setup Platformio see [OSSM GIT] https://github.com/KinkyMakers/OSSM-hardware
-3. Setup Your Settings like for OSSM. maxStrokeLengthMm
+3. Setup Your Settings like for OSSM. maxStrokeLengthMm (this is important to set, even with sensorless homing)
 3. Flash Firmware.
 4. In [XToys](https://xtoys.app) click the + button, add the OSSM toy, and click the bluetooth connect button.
 5. Local Control & Webcontrol is disabled as Bluetooth is Connected.
-6. In the setup dialog connect to the OSSM.
-Don't Change Settings in the Xtoys app.
+6. In the setup dialog connect to the OSSM. **Do not mess with any of the settings (maxIn, maxOut, etc...)**

 ## Bluetooth Info
 This firmware uses the following Bluetooth info: